 Making Your Kind of Music

-- Adjusting Styles - explains how you can adjust a preset or external file and modify the sounds of the voices used for the main and/or accompaniment.
+This section explains how you can adjust a preset or external style file and modify the voices used for the right or left hand and even the voices used in the accompaniment.
 It progress from relatively easy adjustments, such as how you set the overall sound of your keyboard and how you balance the sound between different parts.
-It progress to lessons on how you can adjust the individual tracks in an accompaniment for any style and how to create your own OTS.
+It then moves on to lessons on how you can adjust the individual tracks in an accompaniment for any style and how to create your own One Touch Setting (OTS) voices.

-- Creating New Styles - explains how to use the ASSEMBLY feature of the STYLE CREATOR to pull together different parts of different styles to create your own style.
-Includes an article by Simon Williams with some tips on recording styles and an article by Leo Dunne on making your own multipads.
+Here you will learn how to use the ASSEMBLY feature of the STYLE CREATOR to pull together different parts of different styles to create your own unique style.
+You will also find an article by Simon Williams with some tips on recording styles and an article by Leo Dunne on making your own multipads.

-- Adjusting Songs - You can change the settings in a midi file as well as style files.
-This section includes lessons by Chris Bell and Simon Williams on adjusting volumes in a midi, by Phil Hall on changing song voice and tempo as well as some tips on editing songs, an article by myself on putting lyrics in your midi file, and an article by Frank Blecha with step-by-step instructions for transposing a midi file on the PSR-3000.
+You can change the settings in a midi file as well as style files.
+This section includes lessons by Chris Bell and Simon Williams on adjusting volumes in a midi, by Phil Hall on changing song voice and tempo as well as some tips on editing songs, an article by myself on putting lyrics in your midi file, and an article by Frank Blecha with step-by-step instructions for transposing a midi file.

 If you sing as well as play your keyboard, you will be using a microphone and, most likely, the vocal harmony feature of your keyboard.
 Gary Diamond explains the importance of the microphone and how to use the mic settings.
 Leo Dunne provides some tips on getting the EQ set up correctly for your microphone.
 Dan Rymut provides a nice tutorial on using the Yamaha onboard vocal harmonizer.

 This page updated on April 26, 2019 .